DebonairSM/vsol-analyst/README.md

 1. **Client Users** (default):
    - Can create and manage their own projects
-   - Can chat with the analyst about their business
+   - Can chat with Sunny about their business
    - Can extract and download requirements
    - Only see their own data